 Research and Teaching

-With the cooperation of medical institutions in the area and the combined resources of the Southwest Research Consortium, both basic and clinical research is underway in such fields as cancer, aging, genetics, immunology, cardiovascular disorders, nutrition, arthritis, osteoporosis, psychiatric disorders, AIDS, new drug development and reproductive biology.
-The consortium is composed of UT Health San Antonio, The University of Texas at San Antonio, the Audie L. Murphy Division of the South Texas Veterans Health Care System, Trinity University, St. Mary’s University, the Texas Biomedical Research Institute, Southwest Research Institute, the 311th Human Systems Wing at Brooks City-Base and the San Antonio Military Medical Center.
+With the cooperation of medical institutions in the area, basic and clinical research are both underway in such fields as cancer, aging, genetics, immunology, cardiovascular disorders, nutrition, arthritis, osteoporosis, psychiatric disorders, AIDS, new drug development and reproductive biology.
+UT Health San Antonio partners include The University of Texas at San Antonio (UTSA), the Audie L. Murphy Division of the South Texas Veterans Health Care System, Trinity University, St. Mary’s University, the Texas Biomedical Research Institute, Southwest Research Institute, the 311th Human Systems Wing at Brooks City Base and the San Antonio Military Medical Center.

-The Institute of Biotechnology (IBT) is located on a 181-acre site in the Texas Research Park, 20 miles west of the central campus.
-The IBT is joined by the adjacent South Texas Centers for Biology in Medicine, the Sam & Ann Barshop Institute for Longevity & Aging Studies, the Institute for Drug Development and the recently established Glenn Biggs Institute for Alzheimer's and Neurodegenerative Diseases.
+There are several university institutes devoted to research, teaching and patient care.
+These include the Sam and Ann Barshop Institute for Longevity and Aging Studies, the Institute for Drug Development and the recently established Glenn Biggs Institute for Alzheimer's and Neurodegenerative Diseases.
 In 2017, the university broke ground on a new location for the Barshop Institute at the corner of Floyd Curl and Charles Katz drives in the South Texas Medical Center, and is expected to open December 2019.

 The Robert F. McDermott Clinical Science Building, on the Greehey Academic and Research Campus, houses the Research Imaging Institute as well as research labs and teaching facilities for the clinical pharmacology and clinical pharmacy programs, and the ophthalmology department.